Federal Campus Based Programs

 A Subsidized Federal Direct Loan is a federal loan that must be repaid.
 Ability to participate in the Subsidized Federal Direct Stafford Loan Program is based on calculated need as determined by the FAFSA.
-The interest rate is fixed fixed at 3.73%.
+The interest rate is fixed at 5.50%.
 “Subsidized” means that the interest on this loan is paid by the government while the student is enrolled in school.
 The student does not pay interest until he/she is no longer attending.

 Several states provide grant and scholarship money that can be applied towards educational purposes.
 Some states do not allow their funds to be used out of state.
 ENC may not receive notification of the award until after school begins.
 Consequently, students should be aware that aid may be adjusted when the official notification is received from the state agency.
 Generally only the FAFSA is required for students to be considered; however, some states may require other forms.
 Students should check with their state Department of Education or local secondary school guidance office on this matter.
 State deadlines can be as early as March 1.
 May 1 is the application deadline for many state grant programs, however, students should check the Deadlines for State Student Aid section of the FAFSA instructions to be sure about state deadlines.